HibaKob/OpenScience/README.md

 To identify relevant open-access journals, [TOP Factor](https://topfactor.org/journals) serves as an excellent resource.

 ## Case Study <a name="case"></a>
+We include here an example from our recent work to serve as a rough guide for those interested in making their work publicly available.
+We do not claim, by any means, that our approach is flawless; however, we have established a practical workflow for developing, curating, and disseminating all aspects of our research work.

+### Code

+### Dataset

+### Manuscript

 ## Additional Resources <a name="resources"></a>